 Legal & General Capital is the principal investment arm of the Legal & General Group.
 Investing from Legal & General’s c. £8bn shareholder balance sheet, Legal & General Capital's purpose is to generate long-term shareholder value with a major focus on residential housing, investment in future cities (including large scale urban regeneration and clean energy) and venture capital to support the continuing development of the UK's cities.

 Goldacre is an innovative family office investment house.
-As part of the Noé Group we leverage the scale of a £2bn asset management business with the nimbleness of a boutique.
+As part of the Noé Group they leverage the scale of a £2bn asset management business with the nimbleness of a boutique.
 Passionate about backing businesses that drive change through technology in the real estate sector in the UK, Europe and Israel.

 The Open Compute Project (OCP) is a collaborative, global community focused on redesigning hardware technology to efficiently support the growing demands on compute infrastructure.
 Kao Data is a member of the OCP Data Centre Facility Working Group, and one of the first European data centres to achieve OCP-Ready® status.
 KDL1 - our first of four facilities on the campus, is listed within the global OCP Marketplace.